ECE-196/docs/content/tutorials/RiccardoManca_Team3_Tutorial.md

 ![](RiccardoManca_Team3_Tutorial_Photos/schematic.png)

-Your end result should like like something like this:
+Your end result should look like something like this:

 ![](RiccardoManca_Team3_Tutorial_Photos/hardware.png)